 - Expressions and equations

 The children make use of a vast selection of interesting resources in mathematics.
 Teachers vary the approach as often as possible to keep the children engaged and motivated.
-Following a trial of ‘Big Maths’ last session we plan to continue to work on this area, while developing a more active approach to the teaching of mathematics.

 Further information of Curriculum for Excellence is available on the school website where you can find information of which areas will be covered over the year and on the Education Scotland site.